 A team of volunteer divers from Badewanne, a non-profit organization dedicated to documenting shipwrecks from World War I and World War II in the Gulf of Finland, discovered a nearly intact wreck of a 17th century merchant ship at the mouth of the Gulf of Finland, between Finland’s Hanko peninsula and the Estonian island of Hiiumaa.
 The team spotted the wreck on the sea floor during a seabed survey at a depth of 85m.
 The area was extremely active during the world wars and is replete with the remains of minesweepers, U-boats and other casualties of naval conflict, so on the descent the team assumed it was a relic from the first half of the 20th century.
-They were shocked to find it was a wood sailing vessel from the 17th century.
+They were shocked to find it was a Dutch fluyt ship, a wooden sailing vessel from the 17th century.

 Dutch fluyt ships